michaeltri/amplify-photo-gallery-workshop/content/40_graphql/10_setting_up_appsync.md

 ?
 Choose an authorization type for the API
 Amazon Cognito User Pool

 ?
+Do you want to configure advanced settings for this GraphQL API Yes, I want to make some additional changes

+?
+Configure additional auth types
+Yes

+?
+Choose the additional authorization types that you want to configure for the API IAM

+?
+Configure conflict detetction
+No

+?
 Do you have an annotated GraphQL schema?
 No